lillallol/temp/README.md

 # Reducing super sets to complements.

-> When people come to you saying, can you pleas make it sloppy or add this cute
+> When people come to you saying, can you please make it sloppy or add this cute
-> feature, the answer should be no...
-The essence of design is leaving things
+> feature, the answer should be no. ...The essence of design is leaving things
 > out.
 >
 > _Brendan Eich creator of JavaScript_\[[link](https://www.youtube.com/embed/krB0enBeSiE?start=2572)\]

+> There were some people who said, “Oh, we just committed to XML, sorry, we
+> can’t do anything that isn’t XML.”
+And there are some people who were a little
+> bit more open who said, “Well, we can only do things if it’s a standard.",and
+> I said, “Well, it is a standard.
+It’s a proper subset of the ECMAScript
+> standard.”, they said, “That’s not a standard.”, so I decided I will make this
+> thing a standard.
+>
+> ...
+>
+> I wrote a one-page website that described JSON, because you don’t need much
+> more than one page because it’s really not very complicated.
+>
+> ...
+>
+> And so, when I started showing how JSON works, he was really threatened by
+> that.
+And on his website, which was well-read at the time, he complained that,
+> “this isn’t even XML.
+We should find who did this and string them up now”,
+> which was a really ugly thing to say.
+>
+> ...
+>
 > That generally, if you push on simplicity anywhere, you can get it everywhere
 > eventually.
 So simplicity is the thing you should be driving, not complexity,
 > but they didn’t know that.
 And I think if you have bought into that, you have